All residence hall and apartment rooms include the following furnishings for each student:

 - In the interest of safety and fire regulations, students are not permitted to have furniture that is fully upholstered or overstuffed such as couches, loveseats, or chairs.

 - Students must remove all personal furnishings at the end of the academic year.
 Any personal furniture left in the room will be discarded, and a charge will be made to the student’s account for the removal of the items.

 - Window screens are not to be removed; passageways are not to be obstructed; and improper use or removal of furniture or fixtures is not permitted.
 The placing of unneeded or unwanted furniture in hallways or on balconies is a fire hazard and not permitted.

 Bed Style Information

 On move in day all beds will be in a raised position.
 This is the most popular option and is requested by most students.
 There is space to store drawers, containers or a 3.5 cubic feet refrigerator.
-Ten days after classes have began in the semester a work order request can be submitted for the bed to be lowered or lofted.
+Ten days after classes have began in the semester a work order request can be submitted for the bed to be lowered.
 Students may not bring personal lofts.

 RAISED BED: The raised bed sits approximately 30” off of the floor.

 LOWERED BED: The lofted bed sits approximately 15” off of the floor.